 How does AI benefit from semantic interoperability?

 Semantic interoperability enables AI to reason consistently across wider datasets, helping to avoid misunderstandings and operational mistakes.
-The greater contextual understanding that flows from SI – such as applying overarching rules and principles to govern the model – enables automation to be entrusted with more sophisticated workflows.
+The resulting trust layer enables overarching rules and principles to govern the model more reliably – enables automation to cover more sophisticated workflows.

 On a more technical level, SI can enable structural adjustments to align data formats and relationships; convert disparate datasets into harmonised structures; and perform verification and gap analysis to identify inconsistencies, or areas that need enrichment.